PhD in Nutrition and Exercise Physiology

 The Nutrition PhD Emphasis Area provides training in the distinct core nutrition knowledge described by the Graduate Nutrition Education Committee of the American Society for Nutrition: general research skills; structure and biochemical and metabolic functions of nutrients and other dietary constituents; food, diets, and supplements; nutritional status assessment; nutrition and disease; nutrition interventions and policies; and, analytical skills.
 Basic, translation and clinical research focuses on obesity and associated conditions such as fatty liver disease, diabetes and bone fragility.

 Graduate students receive training in laboratory research, seminar preparation, scientific writing, problem solving and grant writing.
 Graduate studies in Nutrition and Exercise Physiology offer the advantage of interdisciplinary exercise research that is facilitated by numerous collaborations at the many research centers at MU.
 The MU Nutritional Center for Health (MUNCH), which is used for study meal preparation and feeding studies is housed in NEP.
+MU Physical Activity and Wellness Lab (MU-PAW) is a state-of-the-art human clinical research space for the assessment of (semi)-invasive physiological and behavioral health-related outcomes.
 The Exercise Physiology and Nutrition research programs collaborate closely with other units on campus including the Department of Biomedical Sciences in the Vet School, and the Departments of Internal Medicine and Medical Pharmacology and Physiology in the School of Medicine among others.
 Interdisciplinary nutrition research that is facilitated via the many research centers including the Botanical Center and the Life Sciences Center.

 Teaching and research assistantships are available on a competitive basis.